KonnorKooi/schedule-glance/README.md

         (thin lines representing the hour marks, behind the events).
 -   [x] Change the start and end time of the schedule to act modulary based upon added events (based on earliest event and latest event).
--   [ ] Allow the developer using the schedule module to import an array of events.
+-   [x] Allow the developer using the schedule module to import an array of events.
--   [ ] Add a "Clear Schedule" option to easily cycle through schedules.
--   [ ] Make nicer looking poppups.
-I know this is using the custom components right now, maye add if there is to much info add elipses (...) for the calendar event
+-   [x] Make nicer looking poppups.Use custom components that the user can do t